 “This is not a joke.

-“I’m talking about an opportunity to collect a ‘cash rebate’ on virtually anything you paid for over the past year.
+“I’m talking about an opportunity to collect a ‘cash rebate’ on virtually anything you pay for this year.

 “A new pair of shoes…